ai-hero-dev/cohort-002-skill-building/exercises/10-human-in-the-loop-project-work/10.01-building-the-destructive-tools/explainer/readme.md

 We're going to clean up the MCP tools by removing `add_tools` and `edit_tools`, which we don't want our agent to use.
 We'll also add logging to see what tools are available.

+Recommendation: hand-code this commit.
+Being able to debug the tools with console.logs and dive deep into their shape is very handy - especially with external toolsets.

 ### Steps To Complete

 #### Creating the `deleteUnwantedTools` function